WindChill404/Kirby-Squeak-Squad-APWORLD/README.md

 Make sure to use the newest release!

 Disclaimer: I do not have programming experience and created this Archipelago experience with AI.
 Please let me know of any issues or suggestions on Discord!
-Still working to make this sound more human, you'll see some of my anotations as you read.
+Still working to make this sound more human, you'll see some of my annotations as you read.

 # Kirby: Squeak Squad — Archipelago — How to Play